Success Lessons From My Two Year Old Son.

 The Lesson:

-Play in the game of life – Don’t try to by something you’re not, but everyone has a little playfulness in them.
+Play in the game of life – Don’t try to by something you’re not, but everyone has a little playfulness in them. - Get over it.

 It’s a true gift that we forget things.
 But some of us are so happy to get the attention when we share war stories, we forget to forget.
 When my son bangs his head on the floor from spinning in circles like a “draidle”, he cries for attention, but once he gets some, he almost instantly returns to his playful state.
 If he can do it, so can we.